HHildenbrandt/rubuntu-wsl/README.md

 Open your web-browser and navigate to: `http://127.0.0.1:8787`.

-## 9. Autostart servers at Windows-boot
+## 9. Autostart Linux servers at Windows-boot

 Back in Windows, create the file `rstudio-server.vbs`:
 ```